 Ready to take the leap?

-This workshop runs annually each January.
-You can get a nudge when early workshop registration begins by submitting your email below.
+We’re not sure when we’ll be bringing this back next, but we hope soon!
+When we do, you can get a nudge when early registration begins by submitting your email below.
 Alternately, join our mailing list to keep up to date on all things Firefly.

 What people are saying: